tenancy/docs/docs/tenancy/1.x/installation.md

 composer require tenancy/framework
 ```

+## Next Steps

+Now that the base package is installed you will need to determine what your [tenant object will be](tenant-what-is) and [perform setup of the tenant object(s)](tenant-setup).

-After that selectively add:
+After that selectively add and/or configure:

+- [Database drivers](database-drivers).
+Where to allocate tenant information.
+- [Lifecycle hooks](hooks-general).
+Impact your application whenever tenants are created, updated or deleted.
 - [Identification drivers](identification-general).
 Allowing you to configure how your tenant is identified.
-- [Database drivers](database-drivers).
-Where to allocate tenant information.
 - [Affects](affects-general).
 How your application is modified once a tenant is identified.
-- [Lifecycle hooks](hooks-general).
-Impact your application whenever tenants are created, updated or deleted.